Skulduggery Pleasant: The Dying of the Light: Critical response

 "With plot twists that had me gasping at Landy's audacity, whip-smart dialogue, and enough clever popular culture references to impress even the most jaded teenager, this is a world class book not to be missed.".

+The book currently holds a rating of 4.59 out of 5 on Goodreads with 68% of a total 12,585 ratings being 5 stars.